igemsoftware2017/NCTU_Formosa/IoT/disease_model/README.md

-Disease Predictin Model
+Disease Prediction Model
 ========

-This is a the CNN base model that can use for disease prediction
+This is the CNN based model that can be used for disease prediction

 How to use ?
 --------
-The following requirement are needed for using this model.
+The following requirements are needed for using this model.

 `python >= 3.6` with packages : `optparse`,`numpy`,`tensorflow`>=1.2,`tensorlayer`